philipsahli/django-golive/README.md

   - install new-relic with pip
   - modify run file
 - New stacks
-  - Gunicorn
   - Django and Websockets
-- Deploy to Dedicated Redhat servers
+- Deploy to dedicated Redhat servers
 - Deploy to IaaS platforms
   - Amazon EC2
   - Openstack